Getting Started: Preparing for the world of entrepreneurial adventure (Say Yes!)

 Published by CPA Canada in CareerVision

-It’s been said that some people see the glass as half empty, viagra order while others see it as half full.
-Some people don’t even see the glass, diagnosis much less believe that it actually exists!
-Related to this idea are people in the business world who assume the role of naysayer; nothing is good enough, capsule no idea will work, the road ahead is a minefield of challenges and despair.
+It’s been said that some people see the glass as half empty, while others see it as half full.
+Some people don’t even see the glass, much less believe that it actually exists!
+Related to this idea are people in the business world who assume the role of naysayer; nothing is good enough, no idea will work, the road ahead is a minefield of challenges and despair.
 This is perspective that the last thing that a startup business (or any company, for that matter) needs.

 People who hold this “no glass” perspective are focused more on why things won’t work instead of why they will.
 While it’s true that startup companies, rich with new ideas and ways of doing things, might face more challenges than the average business, it doesn’t mean that that success can’t happen.
 It can, does, and there are startup companies out there who find success every single day.
 The key is bringing the right perspective to “get to yes”, and in doing so, make the world your oyster.
 Sounds a lot more interesting than doom and gloom, right?

 Since there is no shortage of people who can tell you why things won’t work, those who see otherwise are of real value.
 What’s more, people who can find practical ways to advance an initiative or resolve a problem are extremely valuable.
 Any seasoned executive, who’s been there and done that, recognizes just how true this “getting to yes” skill set is.

 Think about the last time you were in a situation where good, or at least, interesting ideas were put on the table, only to be quickly shut down by others.
 What could have been the outcome if even one of those ideas had been further investigated to find a workable solution?
 Even more compelling is a situation where you see a competitor move forward with an idea that you had considered, but didn’t invest the time to make something of it.
 Your competitor ended up with money in the bank, while all you were left with was a missed opportunity.